History of Ticketmaster in Timeline

 2009: Ticketmaster Releases Digital Ticketing System

-In January 2010, the U.S. Justice Department cleared the merger between Ticketmaster and Live Nation under the condition that the company sell Paciolan and license its software to AEG.
+In January 2010, the U.S. Justice Department cleared the merger of Ticketmaster and Live Nation under certain conditions.

 2010: Ticketmaster Sues Insurance Carrier

-In 2010, Ticketmaster filed a lawsuit against its liability insurance carrier, Illinois Union Insurance Company, for failing to aid in its defense in the 2003 class action lawsuit.
+In 2010, Ticketmaster filed a lawsuit against its liability insurance carrier, Illinois Union Insurance Company, for failing to aid in its defense in the 2003 lawsuit regarding undisclosed fees.

 2010: Ticketmaster Merges with Live Nation

-In 2010, Ticketmaster merged with Live Nation to form Live Nation Entertainment, a company operating in ticket sales and distribution.
+In 2010, Ticketmaster merged with Live Nation to form Live Nation Entertainment.

 In 2010, the United States Department of Justice scrutinized Ticketmaster for retaliation against venues violating its 10-year consent decree from the Live Nation merger.

-May 2013: Ticketmaster to Pay for Rewards Program Enrollment
+May 2013: Ticketmaster Agrees to Pay $23 Million for Rewards Program Enrollment

-In May 2013, Ticketmaster agreed to pay up to $23 million for enrolling customers into a rewards program that charged $9 per month, with 1.12 million customers eligible to claim up to a $30 refund.
+In May 2013, Ticketmaster agreed to pay up to $23 million for enrolling customers into a rewards program that charged $9 per month.

-In 2013, the jam band The String Cheese Incident gave fans money to purchase 400 tickets to one of its shows in order to resell them on its own site with fewer fees, protesting Ticketmaster's ticket fees.
+In 2013, The String Cheese Incident gave fans money to purchase 400 tickets to one of its shows to resell on its own site to protest Ticketmaster's ticket fees.

-In 2015, Ticketmaster acquired Front Gate Tickets, Universe, and Two Toasters, expanding its services.
+In 2015, Ticketmaster acquired Front Gate Tickets, Universe, and Two Toasters.

-In 2015, the settlement of the class action lawsuit that had been filed against Ticketmaster in 2003 was approved.
-As part of the settlement, Ticketmaster issued vouchers and discount codes to fans who purchased tickets online between 1999 and 2013.
+In 2015, the settlement of the 2003 class action lawsuit was approved, and Ticketmaster issued vouchers and discount codes to fans who purchased tickets online between 1999 and 2013.

 2016: Ticket Resale as Fastest Growing Business